social-computing/jmi-wordpress/wordpress-plugin/readme.txt

 == Description ==

-Just Map It! plugin display a map on wordpress pages, linking posts by their common tags.
+Just Map It!
+Wordpress : this plugin enables the visualization of a Wordpress posts map.
+Posts are positioned in relation to the shared keywords.
+The map is a navigation tool : allowing you to center on any post and to discover related contents around this post.
+We applied this plugin to our News stream.
+Just try it!

 == Installation ==